tomphp/PhpBook/02-getting-up-to-speed-with-php.md

 `php -S localhost:8080`

-Now if you open your browser and go to `http://localhost:8080/page1.php` then you see `You are viewing page 1` and if you go to `http://localhost:8080/page2.php` you see `You are viewing page 2`.
+Now if you open your browser and go to `http://localhost:8080/page1.php` then you will see `You are viewing page 1`.
+If you then go to `http://localhost:8080/page2.php` you will see `You are viewing page 2`.

 When you are done, press `CTRL+C` in your terminal to stop the webserver.

-This is the normal approach that you normally first learn when starting with PHP.
+This is the approach that you normally first learn when starting out with PHP.
 There's nothing wrong with this approach, but in general using a front controller is better so let's take a look at that.

 ### Single Entry Point

-Create a new folder and this time create a single file called `index.php` containing:
+Create a new folder and this time create a single file called `index.php`
+containing:

 ```php
 <?php